 A 'contributory' heritage place is important for its contribution to a heritage precinct.
 It is of historic, aesthetic, scientific, social or spiritual significance to the heritage precinct.
-A 'contributory' heritage place may be valued by the community; a representative example of a place type, period or style; and/or combines with other visually or stylistically related places to demonstrate the historic development of a heritage precinct.
+A 'contributory' heritage place may be valued by the community; a representative example of a place type, period or style; and/or combines with other visually or stylistically related places to demonstrate the historic and the same of th development of a heritage precinct.
 'Contributory' places are typically externally intact, but may have visible changes which do not detract from the contribution to the heritage precinct.